mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 The last parameter is the performing function that describes the particular test function or the whole test suite.
 You should run the performing function to allow test function or test suite execution.

+In our example, we run the performing function inside the closure that overrides the task local value and set the environment to the mocked instance.
+This technique allows us to run the test suite or test function and provide it with a mocked environment.

 ```swift
 @Test(.mockedEnvironment) func verifySomething() async throws {
     Environment.current // provides access to the mocked environment